Learn how to set up your Android tablet as a second screen with the help of this guide.

 The desktop now has a right-click menu where you can adjust the display.
 You can extend or duplicate the current displays by using the drop-down menu.

 On both the desktop and the tablet, a toolbar will display at the top.
 To pin or unpin this toolbar, click on the thumbtack.
-Once the toolbar has been unpinned, it may be shown again by moving the mouse to the top of the page.
+Once the toolbar has been unpinned, you can have it shown again by moving the mouse to the top of the page.

-If you’re done, click Disconnect to cut off the connection.
-You can also disconnect your tablet by right-clicking its name in the list of connected devices or by pressing the Windows key and the letter K on your computer.
+When you’re done, click Disconnect to cut off the connection.
+You can also disconnect your tablet in the menus from right-clicking its name in the list of connected devices or pressing the Windows key and the letter K on your computer.